Visiting a major tourist destination without the tourists

 The advantage of time

-Deciding to take a one-year sabbatical to travel the world meant that we could visit places without the usual need-to-see-everything in two days syndrome.
+Deciding to take a two-year sabbatical to travel the world meant that we could visit places without the usual need-to-see-everything in two days syndrome.
 If we liked a place, a city or a countryside farm we could stay as long as we wished.

 Our nine day stay on the island of Portree was a good example of this.
 The extended stay allowed us plenty of time to relax, take longer hikes, linger over dinners and simply enjoy the web of life that is often hard to capture when you’re dealing with a shorter time frame.